rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 You can customize the list view so that it shows all of the landmarks, or just the user’s favorites.
 To do this, you’ll need to add a bit of state to the LandmarkList type.

 State is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
 You use a property with the @State attribute to add state to a view.

+#### Section 3 : Add a Control to Toggle the State

+To give the user control over the list’s filter, you need to add a control that can alter the value of showFavoritesOnly.
+You do this by passing a binding to a toggle control.

+A binding acts as a reference to a mutable state.
+When a user taps the toggle from off to on, and off again, the control uses the binding to update the view’s state accordingly.